Ashford (NYSEAMERICAN:AINC) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research note published on Tuesday.
+StockNews.com initiated coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report sent to investors on Thursday morning.
 The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley dropped their price target on shares of Ashford from $18.00 to $14.00 and set a neutral rating for the company in a research report on Tuesday.
+Separately, B. Riley reduced their price objective on Ashford from $18.00 to $14.00 and set a neutral rating for the company in a research report on Tuesday, March 21st.

 About Ashford